 Three Network Controller enabled VMs are sufficient for high availability and maximum performance.
-Each VM must be sized according to the guidelines provided in the SDN infrastructure virtual machine role requirements section of the Plan Software Defined Networking topic.
+Each VM must be sized according to the guidelines provided in the SDN infrastructure virtual machine role requirements section of the Plan a Software Defined Network Infrastructure topic.